This monster truck birthday cake is the perfect choice for your

 I have this offset spatula and I am shocked by how often I use it.
 It’s honestly the only way to frost a cake easily without losing your mind!

 I promise this cake is really easy to make.
 It’s also customizable so you can make it as intricate or as basic as you want.
-If you’re looking for a larger cake, just increase the width of the cakes and the

 Time needed: 45 minutes.